OSHistory/histgeodata/README.md

 Data can be downloaded [here](http://www.fas.harvard.edu/~chgis/data/chgis/downloads/v4/)

+### Great Britain

+Registration: No (restricted Access)

+Data can be downloaded on [the A Vision of Britain Through Time Website](https://www.visionofbritain.org.uk/data/)

+County boundaries are released under CC-BY-NC-SA (s.
+License Agreement in the zip-files).
+Districts, Constituencies and Parishes are only available to institutions within the UK.

 ### Germany

 This project aimed to track the territorial changes in Germany between 1830 and 1918,